 Prepare your finances just in case PSLF repeal becomes reality at some point down the road.
 It’s very unlikely to affect you if you already have debt.

 Borrowers in pursuit of PSLF fall into two camps.
 The first group could pay their student debt off if they wanted to.
 They’re pursuing PSLF because it’s a better financial decision, not because it’s their only option.

 The second group can never repay their student debt due to economic hardship or huge grad or undergraduate loans.
 They would need to use income-driven repayment (IDR) 20-year debt forgiveness in the absence of PSLF.

 Borrowers in the first group will have debt-to-income ratios below 2.
 They will refinance their loans and pay back their debt if PSLF went away.

 Borrowers in the second group will need to focus on saving and investing more in retirement and mutual fund accounts if PSLF disappears.

 What we’ve found after creating thousands of customized student loan plans for borrowers like you is that your savings rate matters far more than what happens with your student loans.

-Trump repealing PSLF would be bad news for a large number of borrowers.
+Repealing PSLF would be bad news for a large number of borrowers.
 That said, it doesn’t have to be a disaster.
 Plan for PSLF with your loan repayment strategy.
 Fill out the PSLF certification form.
-Maybe consider submitting it every 6 months instead of every year.
+Maybe consider submitting it every six months instead of every year.

 Hedge your risk against PSLF repeal.
 Save aggressively outside of your retirement plan.
-If Trump destroys PSLF, then you can retool your loan strategy accordingly.
+If PSLF changes, then you can retool your loan strategy accordingly.

-Are you worried about Trump repealing PSLF?
+Are you worried about PSLF being repealed by the federal government?
 Share your thoughts in the comments.